zachlp2016/little_shop/README.md

 As a visitor
 When I visit my cart
-I see information telling me I must reigster or log in to finish the checkout process The word "register" is a link to the registration page The words "log in" is a link to the login page
+I see information telling me I must register or log in to finish the checkout process The word "register" is a link to the registration page The words "log in" is a link to the login page
 ```